 This little Java program let you update your Last.fm (or any Audioscrobbler-powered site) profile with the tracks you played on your Rio Karma.

-Right now, it's a command-line program only - I plan to add a GUI though.
-It should work on any Java-capable system.
-Please don't hesitate to send me feedback, requests, or comments about it.
+It is command-line only and should work on any Java-capable system.
+Please don’t hesitate to send me feedback, requests, or comments about it.

 You should invoke the program this way:

 - The IP address of your karma or its domain name.

 - -lfmpass pass

 - OPTIONAL parameters: -riopass pass

 - Your Karma password, in case you set it up.

 - The port to use when contacting your Karma.
 I don’t know if this may be useful.